team of professionals sitting in office

 How can the KYC process help to prevent money laundering?

-The KYC process steps can be separated into two broad categories: one of identifying customers and another of verifying customers.
-The former would entail you collecting personal data from a customer, while the latter would see you checking this data’s accuracy.
+The KYC process can be separated into two broad categories: identifying customers and verifying customers.
+The former involves you collecting personal data from a customer, while the latter involves you checking this data’s accuracy.

 Name